(PURGES and HYSTERIA in the SOVIET UNION – continued)

-The new constitution was written largely by the old Bolshevik Nikolai Bukharin (only in his late forties) and was to take effect in 1936.
+The new constitution was written largely by the 48-year-old Bolshevik Nikolai Bukharin and was to take effect in 1936.
 The government was to be divided into two legislative bodies: the Soviet of the Union and the Soviet of Nationalities.
 The Constitution guaranteed freedom of speech, freedom of assembly, freedom of the press and freedom of religious worship.
 The Constitution guaranteed the inviolability of individuals, their home and the privacy of their correspondence.
 According to the Constitution, any of the republics could choose to secede from the Union of Socialist Soviet Republics (USSR).
 According to the Constitution the exploiting classes had been defeated, the class war was at an end, the working class and those on the collective farms and the intelligencia and the vanguard of working people (the Communist Party) were all working together to build a new socialist society.
 Stalin made a show of supporting the new constitution.
 He presented it as a gift from the Communist Party to the people of the Soviet Union.

 Through 1935 to mid-1936 hundreds of arrests were made of people considered hostile to the revolution.
 A law was passed that lowered the age of criminal responsibility.
 A new article was added to the Criminal Code – Article 58 – which defined new offenses that were counter-revolutionary and stated that persons who fled abroad could be executed and families of defectors imprisoned or exiled.

-With Stalin's hardline against class enemies that were supposed to have already been defeated, Stalin continued to fear dissident from within the Party, and a law was passed that denied Party members the right to carry guns.
+With Stalin's hardline against class enemies that were supposed to have already been defeated, Stalin continued to fear dissidence from within the Party, and a law was passed that denied Party members the right to carry guns.
 Party members did not react to the law as Stalin began his move against an opposition within the Party that existed among Leningrad Party members since Zinoviev's split with Stalin some years before.
 To eliminate a breeding ground for what he saw as mistaken ideas and weaknesses, Stalin would order thousands of Bolsheviks and their families deported to northern Siberia.